galamo/online_52_lesson_2/readme.md

 2. git status - show us the tracking files status (red - untracked)
 3. git add - < file path > / . (dot means all the latest changes)
 4. git commit - take the source code snapshot and document it under a specific id
+5. git log - my commits history - all snapshots on the relevant branch

-master - the updated main version of our source code
+6. git checkout <commit hash> || <branch name> moving to the relevant source code version master - the updated main version of our source code